 The New Jersey Turnpike Authority recognizes revenue when earned.
-Amounts received in advance of the periods in which related services are rendered are recorded as a liability, which consists of pre-funding from the Pennsylvania Turnpike Commission for cost sharing construction work and prepayment of rent by customers for the use of the Authority's fiber optic lines and communication towers.
+Amounts received in advance of the periods in which related services are rendered are recorded as a liability.
+Unearned revenue includes advance payments from the Pennsylvania Turnpike Commission for its share of maintenance work on a jointly owned facility, and prepayment of rent by customers for the use of the Authority's fiber optic lines and communication towers.